Lexicon3D: Probing Visual Foundation Models for Complex 3D Scene Understanding: Probing Visual Encoders for Scene Understanding

 In addition, we use an indicator function $\mathcal{I}(\mathbf{p}, i)$ to represent whether a point $\mathbf{p}$ is visible in the image of the $i$-th frame.
 After finding corresponding pixels of the given point in all image frames, we use mean pooling as an aggregation function $\phi$ to fuse all pixel features to form the point feature $f_\mathbf{p}$.
 Assuming there are $\mathrm{M}$ images in total, the projection and aggregation process is represented as:

 { }

-After projection, we obtain 3D feature fields represented as point cloud feature embeddings for each visual foundation model.
-We use these as input to the shallow probing heads to evaluate various downstream tasks.
-To minimize the effect of the model finetuning process, we freeze the parameters for the encoding models to be evaluated, and only tune the linear or shallow probing head for all tasks.
+After projection, we obtain 3D feature fields represented as point cloud feature embeddings for each VFM, and use them as input to the shallow probing heads to evaluate various downstream tasks.
+To minimize the effect of the model finetuning process, we freeze the parameters for the encoding models to be evaluated, and only tune the linear or shallow probing heads for all tasks.

-\mypar{Models.} In this work, we primarily focus on evaluating visual foundation models that are frequently leveraged by recent complex scene understanding and multi-modal reasoning models.
+\mypar{Models.} In this work, we focus primarily on evaluating visual foundation models that are frequently leveraged by recent complex scene understanding and multimodal reasoning models.
 A complex scene can often be represented in posed 2D images and videos or in 3D point clouds.
 The image and video modalities sacrifice explicit geometry information, but they preserve rich and dense semantic and textural information of a scene.
 Conversely, the point cloud modality offers the opposite trade-offs.
 Additionally, the 2D modalities benefit from strong foundation models trained on vast amounts of data, while 3D point backbones only leverage much smaller datasets.